Russ Westover

-Russell Channing Westover (March 8, 1886 – May 3, 1966) was a cartoonist best known for his long-run comic strip Tillie the Toiler.
+Russell Channing Westover (March 8, 1886 – May 3, 1966) was an American cartoonist best known for his long-run comic strip Tillie the Toiler.

 Early life

 Westover was born in Los Angeles, California.
 He recalled, "When the time came... to make a living, father put me in one of the stores he owned.
 I used to wrap parcels, and I'd draw pictures on them.
 The customers liked it, but my father didn't.
 We talked it over and came to an agreement.
 I went into the railroad business."

 After a job as a clerk with the Southern Pacific Railroad, Westover headed for San Francisco, where he studied at the Mark Hopkins Institute of Art (now the San Francisco Art Institute).
 After four months, he dropped out after an instructor said, "Young man, the drawing of Caesar is good, but that caricature you made of me on the border is terrible".